hoodiehq/editorial/documents/submitting-a-pr-to-hoodie.md

-So, you've written a blog post and you'd like to submit it to the [Hood.ie Blog](http://hood.ie/blog)?
+So, you’ve written a blog post and you’d like to submit it to the [Hood.ie Blog](http://hood.ie/blog)?
 Firstly, a :star: big thank you :star: from all of us, we really appreciate your work.
-Keep reading to find out which path on the 'submitting a blog post' you need to take on the journey you're about to embark on :earth_africa:.
+Keep reading to find out which path on the 'submitting a blog post' you need to take on the journey you’re about to embark on :earth_africa:.

-## It's dangerous to go alone, take this:
+## It’s dangerous to go alone, take this:

 You are:
 * [Confident with submitting pull requests](#i-am-confident-in-submitting-pull-requests)